bet4a/d3wiki/Geo-Projections.md

 <a name="conicEquidistant_parallels" href="#wiki-conicEquidistant_parallels">#</a> conicEquidistant.<b>parallels</b>([<i>parallels</i>])

 If *parallels* is specified, sets the projection’s standard parallels to the specified two-element array of latitudes (in degrees) and returns the projection.
 If *parallels* is not specified, returns the current parallels.
-To minimize distortion, the parallels should be chosen to surround the projection’s [center](#wiki-center).

 <a name="equirectangular" href="#wiki-equirectangular">#</a> d3.geo.<b>equirectangular</b>()